 Let’s look at how easy it is to create reports for multiple clients using Agorapulse.

 As an agency with multiple clients, you could easily spend several days creating reports.
-That’s time you just don’t have and that you would prefer to spend talking to clients and planning campaigns.
+Time that you don’t have and that you would prefer to spend talking to clients and planning marketing campaigns.